codeforkansascity/tagging-tracker-alt-apps/DEVLOG.md

 ### 04/28/2021
 Feeling weak lately not sure why

 Be like the movie Holes `"I'm tired grandpa!"` and he's like `"That's too damn bad!
 You keep diggin!"`

+Probably not advisable but I'm going for "rapid feels" development.
+As in will get a lot of the screens/UI done first.

+Before it actually works.

+Gotta loop the mock sample event data to make the initial rows, going with route id approach

 ### 04/26/2021
 Going to make PNGs of the SVGS sucks but whatever...
 I tried to get the SVG stuff to work but soy tonto.